Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 The Complete Dual-Channel Pipeline

-The funding pipeline demonstrates a sophisticated dual-channel grassroots laundering process operating simultaneously through multiple Soros network entities:
+The funding pipeline demonstrates a documented dual-channel process operating simultaneously through multiple network entities:

 Channel 1: Open Society Institute (501(c)(3)) → Tides ($10.52 Million)